Internal entrepreneur: Examples

-Sony: Ken Kutaragi, in the position of a junior employee at Sony used to spend his free time with his daughters in order to improve the Nintendo device.
-Regardless of the fact that the staff at Sony were against his work, Ken was lucky enough to get a senior employee's attention.
-This resulted in the beginning and creation one of the Sony's most valued products at the market right now, Sony PlayStation.
-At the moment PlayStation is one of the leaders in gaming industry, being one of the best selling consoles - it's a clear result of success and innovation from "intrapreneurship".
+Sony: Ken Kutaragi, then a junior engineer at Sony, developed an interest in improving the sound capabilities of Nintendo's hardware, working on the project in his personal time.
+Though the initiative initially faced internal resistance within Sony, Kutaragi gained the support of a senior executive, which allowed the project to move forward.
+This eventually led to the development of the Sony PlayStation, one of the company's most commercially significant products.
+The PlayStation went on to become one of the best-selling console platforms in the history of the gaming industry, and is widely regarded as an example of successful intrapreneurship.

 3M: Dr. Spencer Silver was trying to create a strong adhesive with the aim of using it in aerospace technology.
 His research proved to be unsuccessful as he accidentally created a light adhesive that would stick to surfaces without leaving any trace after removal.
 This is an example of strategic scanning where instead of getting rid of the idea, he decided to keep working on it and improving it further for other uses.
 After years of trying to push the idea forwards, he joined forces with Art Fry (a fellow scientist at 3M), together they came with the idea of Post-IT notes which are actively used until now.